Last updated: September 6, 2021

 International students in Canada and COVID-19

 In a normal year, hundreds of thousands of international students come to Canada to pursue their studies.
-But, as you know, the 2020/2021 school year is not normal.
+But, as you know, the 2021/2022 school year is not quite back to normal.

 Here’s a comprehensive guide to everything international students need to know about study permits and studying in Canada during COVID-19.
 From travel restrictions, to study permit applications, to post-graduation work permit eligibility.
 We’ve got you covered.

 Moving2Canada is committed to providing up-to-date accurate information amidst the COVID-19 pandemic.
 Please refer to the end of this article for our list of sources.

 Latest COVID-19 news for international students

 Exemptions for fully vaccinated travellers: Fully vaccinated non-essential travellers from all countries are allowed to enter Canada as of September 7, 2021.
 Fully vaccinated travellers from the United States, which includes U.S. citizens and permanent residents who currently reside in the U.S., have been eligible to enter Canada since August 9, 2021.

 As well, since July 5, Canada ended the mandatory 14-day quarantine requirement for fully vaccinated travellers entering Canada, but there are still special measures in place.
 Refer here for details on requirements for fully vaccinated travellers.